An honest month-by-month guide to the best time to visit Da Nang — weather, sea, crowds and prices, plus which months to skip and why.

 Ba Na Hills in the clouds — a good rainy-season alternative to the beach

 What is the best month to swim in Da Nang?
 March and April.
 The sea is calm, clear, and warm, and the sand is free of heavy summer crowds.
-The wider swimmable window runs roughly February to August.
+The wider swimmable window runs roughly from February to August.

 One local roundup a month — new guides, festival dates and where to eat.
 No spam.